These Easy Glazed Eggnog Drop Cookies almost didn’t get made. *Shudder that thought* Gotta make these happen!

 Now don’t freak out if you don’t like eggnog.
 My husband despises eggnog.
 He didn’t want to try them or have anything to do with them.
 YUCK! – he said.

-Sometimes, rum, brandy, whiskey or sherry is added to give it lil’ kick.
+Sometimes OR a lot of times rum, brandy, whiskey or sherry is added to give it a lil’ kick.
 It is a celebration after all!

-Eggnog does not last long during the holidays, which is the reason these cookies almost didn’t get made, meaning…it did not take long for the eggnog to get spotted in the fridge!
+Eggnog does not last long during the holidays, which is the reason these soft eggnog cookies almost didn’t get made, meaning…it did not take long for the eggnog to get spotted in the fridge!

 Jeesh!
 Vultures around here!